Standing High Jump

 # Composite measure for straight pose jumping CompositeMeasure { # Fitness measure for jumping JumpMeasure { termination_height = 0.75 prepare_time = 0.2 } # Penalize backwards leaning pose DofMeasure { dof = pelvis_tilt position { min = -45 max = 0 abs_penalty = -10 } } }

-What we've done here is changed the measure type to CompositeMeasure, and combine our JumpMeasure with an additional DofMeasure.
-The latter applies a penalty when a specific Degree of Freedom (DOF) is outside a specific range.
-In this case, we define the valid range to be between -45 and 0 degrees, and apply a penalty of -10 per degree at which the pelvis_tilt is outside this range.
+We changed the measure type to CompositeMeasure, and combine our JumpMeasure with an additional DofMeasure.
+The DofMeasure adds a penalty when a specific Degree of Freedom (DOF) is outside a specific range.
+In this case, we define the valid range to be between -45 and 0 degrees, and apply a fitness value of -10 per degree at which the pelvis_tilt is outside this range.

 After clicking on one of the results, analyze the activation patterns in the Analysis